 a) Notification of Hearing

-The department chair will forward a written statement of the allegation to the student as soon as possible, together with a brief description of the supporting evidence, a statement of the student's right to a meeting and to present evidence in his or her own behalf, in addition to a copy of the Policy and Procedures on Cheating & Plagiarism (APM 235).
-The student must be informed of where and when the full supporting evidence of academic dishonesty is available for review and be notified of his/her right to bring an advisor to the hearing.
+The department chair will forward a written statement of the allegation to the student as soon as possible, together with a brief description of the supporting evidence, a statement of the student's right to a meeting and to present evidence in their own behalf, in addition to a copy of the Policy and Procedures on Cheating & Plagiarism (APM 235).
+The student must be informed of where and when the full supporting evidence of academic dishonesty is available for review and be notified of their right to bring an advisor to the hearing.
 The student must be given time to prepare a defense.

 b) Official Hearing